pellcorp/creality-wiki/docs/cartographer_beta.md

 !!! note

-    This is a fancy new feature of the Cartographer Beta firmware it does not require any paper!
+    This is a fancy new feature of the new Cartographer software it does not require any paper!

 Next it is highly recommended to perform axis twist compensation calibration **if you are using a rear mount** before doing anything else, this will affect the quality of your bed mesh, so best to do it before.